DiSSCo/dissco.github.io/ElectronicDataCapture/Transcription.md

 ![Image shows some decisions that need to be made at the beginning of a transcription project.
 These are described in detail below](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/TranscPP.PNG?raw=true)

 **Verbatim vs Interpretation:**\
 You should agree with the curator or project lead in advance what label information will be transcribed verbatim or what items can be interpreted.
 You should also define rules around interpretation, so all transcribers are following the same practices.
-*Verbatim can mean different things - exactly
+This includes deciding how you will indicate when a field has been interpreted.

-For example, some curators may prefer locality to be transcribed in a specific order, by perhaps always recording the largest area first, whereas others might prefer locality to be transcribed exactly how it appeared on the label.
+For example, in some projects locality may need to be transcribed in a specific order, by perhaps always recording the largest area first, whereas others might prefer locality to be transcribed exactly how it appeared on the label.
+You may decide to interpet the full year when only a partial date appears on a label (e.g. '26' vs '1926') , or the country of collection where full locality information is not written on the label.

 Interpreted data is often better for improving the findability of specimens and aggregating data, but recording verbatim data can help for later data cleaning if something has been interpreted incorrectly (Wilkinson *et al.*, 2016, Groom *et al.* 2019).